Dehydrated? Know What Color Your Pee Is

 Keep Wet, Keep Cool

 I always carry several Cooling Towels in the summer, in the canyons, or on tour.
-Keep them wet, and wrap them around your neck.
-Also, feel free to share with others who may not have been as prepared as you are.
+Keep them wet and wrap them around your neck.
+Feel free to share with others who may not have been as prepared as you are.
 Cooling towels will help keep your body temperature under control.
-They are cheap and so easy to carry with you.
+They are cheap and easy to carry with you.

 Water, Water, and More Water

 Carry water with you.
-I recommend you get Camelbaks/water bladders.
-It’s like a backpack filled with water.
-If you need to use plastic bottles (eek!) remember to carry them out when empty.
+I recommend you get Camelbaks or water bladders.
+They’re like backpacks filled with water.
+If you need to use plastic bottles (eek!), remember to carry them out when empty.
 “Pack out what you pack in .”

 National Park Water Stations